Most stay dry Thursday ahead of higher chances for holiday weekend rain

 Speaking of -- as a front pushes into the state, additional moisture will allow higher rain chances to move back into the forecast for the holiday weekend.
 With the front potentially stalling across Southeast Texas, that boundary will provide a focus for additional rain and thunderstorms to develop Saturday and Sunday afternoons.
 As of now, it’s not looking to be a complete washout (so don’t cancel plans!), but best to have a backup plan to move activities indoors to be on the safe side.
 Something to check back on in the coming days...

-In tropical news, the National Hurricane Center has started issuing advisories on what is now Potential Tropical Depression Five Wednesday afternoon.
-This tropical wave in the Atlantic is currently slated to become Tropical Storm Elsa tonight or early Thursday.
+In tropical news, the National Hurricane Center has started issuing advisories on what is now Tropical Storm Elsa.
 The system will continue to track to the northwest over the coming days through the Caribbean, and potentially make a run for the Gulf of Mexico by the early-to-middle portions of next week.
 As of right now, the concern for the Brazos Valley is low, as forecast models are in general agreement of the storm tracking closer to the eastern portions of the Gulf, but something to keep eyes on.

 Thursday: Partly cloudy with a 10% chance for isolated rain and thunderstorms.
 High: 94.
 Wind: S 0-5 mph.